 It's screaming fast

-We’ve demonstrated the performance of OpenIO SDS several times, and now, with OIO-FS, the file system interface is fast too.
+We’ve demonstrated the performance of OpenIO several times, and now, with OIO-FS, the file system interface is fast too.
 You can easily reach very high throughputs for faster backups and recoveries.
-And even more important is that, with OpenIO SDS, when you add a new node for additional capacity you get the improved performance there as well, immediately.
+And even more important is that, with OpenIO, when you add a new node for additional capacity you get the improved performance there as well, immediately.

 Depending on user needs, OpenIO can be configured to support geo-distributed erasure coding or remote replication.
 This improves data recovery in case of disasters by storing copies of data in remote sites.